paxdotdev/pax/README.md

 #### Ergonomic and fun to use

 Pax was birthed within Rust.
-Authoring Pax in the early days will require writing Rust.
+Authoring Pax in the early days will require writing Rust for application logic.

-A JavaScript/TypeScript runtime [is planned](TODO.md), which will enable JS/TS developers to write Pax (no Rust required.)
+That said, Pax is its own language, separate from Rust, and it aims to achieve ergonomics familiar to GUI designers and developers.
+On the roadmap is a JavaScript runtime that will allow authoring Pax without writing any Rust.

-Ultimately, Pax is aimed at enabling visual creative tooling — Pax's _raison d'être_ is to enable art and artists.
-At the same time, Pax is first and foremost a language for developers.
+Ultimately, Pax is aimed at enabling visual creative tooling — Pax's _raison d'être_ is to enable art and artists as well as the most technical of developers.

 #### Sky's the limit